Posted in Editing

 Beginning a Scene (Part II)

 I posted on October 22, 2021 an article about beginning a scene with action.
 Continuing that, we move to beginning a scene by creating a question in the reader’s mind.
-This doesn’t mean that author asks a question in the first paragraph.
+This doesn’t mean the author asks a question in the first paragraph.
 All it means is the situation at the beginning of the scene is done in such a way that the reader must continue reading in order to find the answer to what the information at the beginning of the scene is hinting.
 See the example below.

 Example